-Samsung Electronics Continues Its Reign as Global TV Market Leader for 18 Consecutive Years
+Samsung Electronics Continues Its Reign As Global TV Market Leader For 18 Consecutive Years

-(MENAFN- BCW Global) SEOUL, Korea – March 4, 2024 – Samsung Electronics has once again demonstrated its dominance in the global TV market, marking an unprecedented 18-year streak at the forefront of the industry.
+(MENAFN- Mid-East) Samsung Electronics has once again demonstrated its dominance in the global TV market, marking an unprecedented 18-year streak at the forefront of the industry.

 Market research firm Omdia reported that Samsung has achieved a 30.1% share of the global TV market in 2023, reinforcing its status as the industry leader since 2006.
 This success is largely due to the company's strategic focus on premium and large-screen TV categories, driven by its cutting-edge QLED and OLED models.